 I used to think that spontaneity was the spice of life.
 I’d leave huge chunks of free time in my calendar, and see what I felt like doing when the moment arrived.
 Unfortunately, I realised that I typically ended up filling my free time with mindless activities, such as watching movies or TV shows, surfing social media, or going out for one too many drinks.
+And then complain about having not enough time.

 What is a daily routine?